-(ggff) "Surface water" means a body of water, including without limitation seasonal and intermittent waters, in which the surface of the water is exposed to the atmosphere, including without limitation lakes, open detention basins, forebays, watercourses, bioretention areas, retention basins, wetlands, and impoundments. water that finds its way to an open channel without infiltrating into the soil.

-(hhgg) "Swale" means a man-made trench that:

-- (1) Has a top depth-to-width ratio of the cross-section equal to or greater than 1:6, or side slopes equal to or greater than 3 feet vertical to 1 foot horizontal; and - (2) Contains contiguous areas of standing or flowing water only following a rainfall event; and - (3) Is planted with or has stabilized vegetation suitable for soil stabilization, surface water treatment, and nutrient uptake; and - (4) Is designed to take into account the soil erodibility, soil percolation, slope, slope length, and drainage area so as to prevent erosion and reduce pollutant concentration of any discharge. - (iihh) "Watershed area" means any drainage area contributing surface and stormwater runoff to the City stormwater management system. - (iijj) "Wet detention" means water storage with the bottom elevation lower than one foot lower than above the control elevation of the system. - (jjkk) "Water course" means a natural or artificial channel for flowing water. a natural or artificial channel, whether lineds or unlined, in which a flow of storm water, ground water or clean water occurs, either continuously or intermittently.
+- (gg) "Surface water" means a body of water, including without limitation seasonal and intermittent waters, in which the surface of the water is exposed to the atmosphere, including without limitation lakes, open detention basins, forebays, watercourses, bioretention areas, retention basins, wetlands, and impoundments. - (hh) "Swale" means a man-made trench that: - (1) Has a top depth-to-width ratio of the cross-section equal to or greater than 1:6, or side slopes equal to or greater than 3 feet vertical to 1 foot horizontal; and - (2) Contains contiguous areas of standing or flowing water only following a rainfall event; and - (3) Is planted with or has stabilized vegetation suitable for soil stabilization, surface water treatment, and nutrient uptake; and - (4) Is designed to take into account the soil erodibility, soil percolation, slope, slope length, and drainage area so as to prevent erosion and reduce pollutant concentration of any discharge. - (ii) "Watershed area" means any drainage area contributing surface and stormwater runoff to the City stormwater management system. - (jj) "Wet detention" means water storage with the bottom elevation one foot lower than the control elevation of the system. - (kk) "Water course" means a natural or artificial channel for flowing water.